Agency Operations 101: Achieve Operational Excellence

 Resource Capacity Management

 Resource management, also known as resource planning, is the process of identifying, allocating, and managing agency resources, usually undertaken by a resource manager or a more generalized project manager.
 In the agency sphere, the most important resources that a resource manager handles are human resources, or your project teams and their hours.
-Most managers will need to handle multiple projects at once, so resource management is frequently a delicate balancing act: Ensuring that all projects have the right balance of resources to stay on budget and schedule while being aligned with other projects, overarching agency goals, and client needs.
+Most managers will need to manage multiple projects at once, so resource management is frequently a delicate balancing act: Ensuring that all projects have the right balance of resources to stay on budget and schedule while being aligned with other projects, overarching agency goals, and client needs.

 Resource managers report the following frequent issues of resource management: poor capacity planning, inadequate assessment of risks, lack of skilled resources, unoptimized and inconsistent resource allocation, unrealistic deadlines and schedules, and poorly documented resource utilization (Chimera Technologies).